-- "§ 163-258-21.163-258.21.
-Certified list of approved military absenteemilitary-overseas ballot applications; record of ballots received; disposition of list; list constitutes registration. - (a) Preparation of List.
-The chairman_chair of the county board of elections shall prepare, or cause to be prepared, a list in quadruplicate of all military absentee military-overseas ballots returned to the county board of elections under this Article to be counted which have been approved by the county board of elections.
+"§ 163-258-21.163-258.21.
+Certified list of approved military absenteemilitary-overseas ballot applications; record of ballots received; disposition of list; list constitutes registration.

+(a) Preparation of List. - The chairman_chair of the county board of elections shall prepare, or cause to be prepared, a list in quadruplicate of all military absenteemilitary-overseas ballots returned to the county board of elections under this Article to be counted which have been approved by the county board of elections.
 At the end of the list the chairman_chair_shall execute the following certificate under oath:

-"State of North Carolina County of County of, Chairman-Chair_of the County Board of Elections, do hereby certify that the foregoing is a list of all executed military absenteemilitary-overseas ballots to be voted in the election to be conducted on the day of, , which have been approved by the County Board of Elections.
-I further certify that I have issued ballots to no other persons than those listed herein and further that I have not delivered military absenteemilitary-overseas ballots to persons other than those listed herein; that this list constitutes the only precinct registration of military absentee covered voters whose names have not heretofore been entered on the regular registration of the appropriate precinct.
-This the, (Signature of Chairman Chair of County Board of Elections) Sworn to and subscribed before me this day of, sworn to and subscribed before the this day of,

-(Signature of Officer administering oath) (Title of officer)"
+'State of North Carolina County of I,, Chairman Chair of the County Board of Elections, do hereby certify that the foregoing is a list of all executed military absenteemilitary-overseas ballots to be voted in the election to be conducted on the day of, , which have been approved by the County Board of Elections.
+I further certify that I have issued ballots to no other persons than those listed nerein and further that I have not delivered military absenteemilitary-overseas ballots to persons other than those listed herein; that this list constitutes the only precinct registration of military absentee covered voters whose names have not heretofore been entered on the regular registration of the appropriate precinct.
+This the day of, (Signature of Chairman Chair of County Board of Elections) Sworn to and subscribed before me this day of, (Signature of Officer administering oath) Signature of Officer administering battly Title of officer)"